To: All Members and Interested Community Groups

 Workforce Initiative Subsidy for Homeownership (WISH) Program

-AHEAD grants support the efforts of members, working with local community organizations, to give a critical, early-stage boost to targeted economic development projects that create or preserve jobs, facilitate improvements to public or private infrastructure, or deliver social services, training and education programs, and other services and programs that benefit lower-income neighborhoods.
+AHEAD grants support the efforts of members, working with local community organizations, to give a critical boost to programs and projects that target pressing community development needs by creating or preserving jobs, supporting a nonprofit’s organizational and capacity-building activities, or delivering social services, training and education, and other needed services and programs in low- and moderate-income communities.
 The Bank allocates AHEAD funds annually, and individual grants are awarded to members based on project eligibility and evaluation of the application.
-The Bank awarded $1 million in AHEAD grants in 2015.
-The next application cycle will take place during the second quarter of 2016.
+The Bank awarded $1.5 million in AHEAD grants in 2016.
+The next application cycle will take place during the second quarter of 2017.

 Advances for Community Enterprise (ACE)